Obby1/Redux-React-Router-Shop/README.md

 # React Redux Shopping Cart

 This is a simple shopping cart application built with React and Redux.
-It is currently deployed on surge:

-The application is deployed on [https://gratis-division.surge.sh](https://gratis-division.surge.sh).
+The application is deployed on surge [https://gratis-division.surge.sh](https://gratis-division.surge.sh).